 Christopher read Dog Man all week again this week, and we finally finished it last night.
 My review will be up tomorrow morning.
 That means the books I’m sharing here today are the ones I’ve been reading aloud to him before he took his turn reading each night.

-The Pirate Jamboree from the school library this week.
+Christopher picked out The Pirate Jamboree from the school library this week.
 I told him to pick books he actually wanted to read because his selections from last week never got read.

 This book was OK.
 It was one of those books that describes all of the characters (in awkward rhymes) but doesn’t really tell much of a story.
 I think younger kids (ages 2-4) would have enjoyed it more.
 I was very bored, and Christopher flipped through the Pokemon book he’d selected the whole time I was reading.